heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 ## _"Linux, macOS or Windows?"_

 The HEIG-VD recommends Windows for your studies.
 This is mostly because other departments heavily rely on Windows-only products.
-From my experience, developing on Windows can be more difficult than Linux or macOS.
+From our experience, developing on Windows can be more difficult than Linux or macOS.

 Linux and macOS are much more supported in the software development world.
 If you can, we recommend you to try a Linux distribution (Ubuntu or Debian) for this course, either baremetal or in Windows Subsystem for Linux (WSL).
 It will be useful in your future to have a bit of experience with it as well.